mananahmed/syllabi/southasia_historiography.md

 * Guru, Gopal, "The Politics of Naming," *Seminar* 471, ‘Dalit’, November 1998, pp. 14-18

 ### March 30: The Question of the Riot
+*	Yang, Anand A. “Sacred Symbol and Sacred Space in Rural India: Community Mobilization in the ‘Anti-Cow Killing’ Riot of 1893.” *Comparative Studies in Society and History* 22, no. 4 (1980): 576–96.
+* Tanika Sarkar, "Communal Riots in Bengal," *Communal and Pan-Islamic Trends in Colonial India*, Mushirul Hasan (ed.).
+New Delhi, 1985
 *	Das, Veena.
-“Introduction: Communities, Riots, Survivors--The South Asian Experience,” in *Mirrors of Violence: Communities, Riots and Survivors in South Asia*, Veena Das (ed.).
-Delhi: Oxford University Press, 1990: 1-37
-*	Das, Suranjan.
-Communal Riots in Bengal 1905-1947.
-Oxford University Press, Delhi 1991 [chp 2-4-5-6]
+“Anthropological Knowledge and Collective Violence: The Riots in Delhi, November 1984.” *Anthropology Today* 1, no. 3 (1985): 4–6.
 *	Pandey, Gyanendra, 'In Defence of the Fragment: Writing about Hindu-Muslim Riots in India Today', *Representations*, 37 (Winter, 1992).
-* Amin, Shahid. *Event, Metaphor, Memory: Chauri Chaura 1922-1992* Delhi: Oxford University Press, 1995.[chp 4-5-6-7-8-9]

 ### April 6: The Question of Language
-*	Brass, Paul. *Language, Religion, and Politics in North India*.
-Cambridge: Cambridge University Press, 1974.
-* Alam, Muzaffar.
-“The Pursuit of Persian: Language in Mughal Politics.”
-Modern Asian Studies 32, no. 2 (1998): 317–49.
+*	Brass, Paul R. “Muslim Separatism in United Provinces: Social Context and Political Strategy before Partition.” *Economic and Political Weekly* 5, no. 3/5 (1970): 167–86.
 *	King, Christopher. *One language, Two scripts: The Hindi movement in nineteenth century North India*.
 Oxford University Press, 1994 [chp 3-4-5]
 *	Ramaswamy, Sumathi. *Passions of the Tongue: Language Devotion in Tamil India, 1891-1970*.
 University of California Press, Berkeley, 1997. [chp 1-2-3]
+* Chatterjee, Kumkum.
+“History as Self-Representation: The Recasting of a Political Tradition in Late Eighteenth-Century Eastern India.” *Modern Asian Studies* 32, no. 4 (1998): 913–48.
+* Alam, Muzaffar.
+“The Pursuit of Persian: Language in Mughal Politics.” *Modern Asian Studies* 32, no. 2 (1998): 317–49.
+* Orsini, Francesca.
+“What Did They Mean by ‘Public’?
+Language, Literature and the Politics of Nationalism.” *Economic and Political Weekly* 34, no. 7 (1999): 409–16.

 ### April 13: The Question of Labour
 *	Chandavarkar, Rajnarayan. *The Origins of Industrial Capitalism: Business Strategies and the Working Classes in Bombay, 1900–1940*.
 Cambridge: Cambridge University Press, 1994 [chp 2-3-4-6]